databricks-solutions/databricks-apps-cookbook/fastapi/README.md

 This application uses a dual database architecture:

 - **Databricks SQL Warehouse**: Used for Unity Catalog table queries and analytics workloads via the `/api/v1/table` endpoint
-- **PostgreSQL Database**: Used for transactional operations and orders management via the `/api/v1/orders/*` endpoints
+- **Lakebase PostgreSQL Database**: Used for transactional operations and orders management via the `/api/v1/orders/*` endpoints

-The PostgreSQL database uses automatic token refresh for Databricks database instances with OAuth authentication.
+The Lakebase PostgreSQL database uses automatic token refresh for Databricks database instances with OAuth authentication.

 ## Configuration